jessieffff/CS103A-CPA02/README.md

 # CS103a CP02
-Author : Jiefang Li
+- Author : Jiefang Li
+- Zoom video:
-This is a course project which has a simple authentication module and provides access to a mongoose database in the cloud.
+- This is a course project which has a simple authentication module and provides access to a mongoose database in the cloud.

 ## Installation